ACDSLab/mppi-generic-website/docs/mppi.md

 where $V^m$ is the $m$-th sampled control trajectory, $\vb{v}^m_t = \vb{u}_t + \epsilon^m_t$ is the control from the $m$-th sampled trajectory at time $t$ sampled around the previous optimal control, $\vb{u}_t$, with $\epsilon^m_t \sim \normal{0, \sigma^2}$.
 Sampling in the control space ensures that the trajectories are dynamically feasible and allows us to use non-differentiable dynamics and cost functions.
+In practice, we have found that finding the smallest cost sample, $\rho$, and subtracting it from all the costs before going through the exponential transform helps to robustify the optmization task.
 Pseudo code for the algorithm is shown below.

 {% include pseudocode.html id="mppi-pseudocode" code="